The Gauntlet 2 gave us one of the most unique casts to date. With many of the era’s big names absent, new faces got to stand in the spotlight.

 1. Julie Stoffer

-It seemed like the Rookies had some strong females, while most of the Veteran girls were weaker by comparison.
+It seemed like the Rookies had some strong females while most of the Veteran girls were weaker by comparison.
 Once Ruthie was gone, Julie was probably the best girl on the team.
 She performed well, helped the veterans score some wins, and even maintained a cordial relationship with Beth.
-We all know Julie can be drama, but she’s also really good in competition.
+We all know Julie can be drama, but she’s also a really good competitor.
 After The Gauntlet 2 she seemed more capable than ever, and it’s a shame this was her last season.
 Understandably, she wanted to move onto better career/ hosting gigs and start a family, but after rewatching the season I’ve developed a newfound appreciation for her.